StevePaget/python-demos/README.md

 You can also detect mouse movement over a canvas, so you can create interfaces that let the user select and drag items around on the screen.

 Here is a very simple canvas buttons project:  [https://github.com/StevePaget/canvasButtons](https://github.com/StevePaget/canvasButtons)

+Here is a more complicated demo, which has canvas dragging, animation and drawing: [https://github.com/StevePaget/CanvasDemo](https://github.com/StevePaget/CanvasDemo)